DC 6829Respiratory System38 CFR § 4.97Last verified: APR 22, 2026

 The VA rates Drug-induced pulmonary pneumonitis and fibrosis under Diagnostic Code (DC) 6829, governed by 38 CFR 38 CFR § 4.97.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-Can Drug-induced pulmonary pneumonitis and fibrosis qualify for TDIU (Total Disability Individual Unemployability)?
+Can Drug-induced pulmonary pneumonitis and fibrosis qualify for TDIU?

-What evidence do I need to establish service connection for Drug-induced pulmonary pneumonitis and fibrosis?
+What evidence supports a higher rating for Drug-induced pulmonary pneumonitis and fibrosis?

-What is the C&P exam like for Drug-induced pulmonary pneumonitis and fibrosis?
+What happens at the C&P exam for Drug-induced pulmonary pneumonitis and fibrosis?

 Get a Personalized Rating Analysis